Note: Though COVID-19 has stalled a lot of travel plans, we hope our stories can offer inspiration for your future adventures—and a bit of hope.

 This 6-million-acre preserve of land in Alaska is home to a slew of native wildlife, such as grizzly bears and caribou, as well as Denali mountain peak, the highest summit in North America.
 Far removed from light and noise pollution, the unspoiled landscape within Denali National Park isn’t just reserved for sightseeing on the ground—visitors are also encouraged to turn their heads toward the sky, where stars, planets, and even the Aurora Borealis (northern lights) are visible in the dark night sky throughout most of the year.
 Those looking for optimum stargazing opportunities should visit the national park during fall, winter, or spring, when the area experiences longer periods of darkness for extended hours of world-class stargazing.

 Low rainfall, high altitude, and scant light pollution in Chile’s greater Atacama-Elqui region make it the “North Star” of astro-tourism—at least here on Earth.
 The 90,000-acre Elqui Valley, which is also known for its wine production, became the first-ever International Dark Sky Sanctuary in 2015.
 (It’s named the Gabriela Mistral Dark Sky Sanctuary in honor of the 20th-century Nobel prize–winning poet Gabriela Mistral, who spent her childhood in the Chilean region.)
 About five hours north of the Elqui Valley, the tourist-friendly town of San Pedro de Atacama offers a mix of budget hostels and luxury accommodations in the Atacama Desert, such as the sustainable Atacama Lodge, which provides guided stargazing experiences in the area.

-This article originally appeared online in February 2017; it was updated on July 7, 2020, to include current information.
+This article originally appeared online in February 2017; it was updated on July 7, 2020, and October 12, 2021 to include current information.